MicrosoftDocs/appcenter-docs/docs/transition/distribution.md

 ## Distributing Groups

-On App Center, distribution groups exist on an app or on an organization level.
-On HockeyApp, all distribution groups exist globally and are owned by a user or an organization. **Distribution groups owned by a user or distribution groups that have a different owner than the app aren't supported on App Center.** To keep the global syncing functionality of distribution groups, we recommend to transfer all app and distribution groups to the same organization before moving apps.
+In App Center, your distribution groups exist on an app or on an organization level.
+On HockeyApp, all your distribution groups exist globally and are owned by either a user or an organization.
+Distribution groups owned by a user or distribution groups that have a different owner than the app aren't supported in App Center.
+To keep the global syncing functionality of distribution groups, we recommend to transfer all your apps and distribution groups to the same organization before moving your apps.